playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ```
 > Each element in this chart align the ID to the element in the chart

-The same could be said for Angular templates! _While Angular renders to the DOM the same as HTML, Angular also has it's own internally tree to keep track of templates defined in Angular_.
+The same could be said for Angular templates! _While Angular renders to the DOM the same as HTML, Angular also has its own internally tree to keep track of templates defined in Angular_.

-The reason Angular has it's own tree is due to the dynamic nature of Angular.
-In order to understand how to hide content on the fly, change out the content on screen, and know how to keep consistent expected interactions between all of this, Angular needs to have a tree to keep track of it's state.
+The reason Angular has its own tree is due to the dynamic nature of Angular.
+In order to understand how to hide content on the fly, change out the content on screen, and know how to keep consistent expected interactions between all of this, Angular needs to have a tree to keep track of its state.

-Because this tree is not the DOM itself, it shouldn't be confused with the DOM itself. _The tree Angular uses to track it's state is called the "view hierarchy tree"_.
+Because this tree is not the DOM itself, it shouldn't be confused with the DOM itself. _The tree Angular uses to track its state is called the "view hierarchy tree"_.
 This tree is composed of various "views". _A view is a grouping of elements and is the smallest grouping of elements that can be created or destroyed together_.

 A simple example of a view is a simple `ng-template`: